 The advantages of this design are obvious.
 Prompt ASE is completely eliminated, and only light that has been reflected off the full aperture of the grating is out-coupled.
 The im provement in performance is dramatic: more than an order of magnitude decrease in ASE is observed, relative to the best previous design.
 Even with Nd:YAG pump pulses as short as 2–3 ns, this oscillator produces less than 10-4 ASE (see Fig. 2).

-The improved oscillator is now a part of all our company`s Scanmate dye laser systems (see photo, p.
-117).
+The improved oscillator is now a part of all our company’s Scanmate dye laser systems (see photo at top of this page).
 These are the first high-performance dye lasers that are truly compatible with all excimer, Nd:YAG, and copper-vapor pump lasers.
-In addition, the narrow linewidth and high spectral purity of the Super Pure oscillator have enabled successful development of another type of tunable source, the Scanmate OPPO--an optical parametric power oscillator tunable throughout the visible and near-infrared (400 nm-2.5 µm) wavelength ranges.
-Applications in spectroscopy, remote sensing, and photochemistry and photophysics will benefit from these sources. n
+In addition, the narrow linewidth and high spectral purity of the Super Pure oscillator have enabled successful development of another type of tunable source, the Scanmate OPPO—an optical parametric power oscillator tunable throughout the visible and near-infrared (400 nm–2.5 µm) wavelength ranges.
+Applications in spectroscopy, remote sensing, and photochemistry and photophysics will benefit from these sources.